Merethin/Latte/README.md

 ## Development Status

-Status: "alpha", version 0.1.0
+Status: "alpha", version 0.2.0

-Most features have been implemented (major one missing is region tagging at this point), but have not been really tested and/or reviewed.
+All initially planned features have been implemented, but have not been really tested and/or reviewed.
 Should preferably only be used by developers and/or testers.

-## Overview (planned features & roadmap)
+## Overview

 Latte is an all-in-one keybind script for NationStates tag raiding, inspired by the likes of Feather, Railgun and Reliant.

-- Single-tap keybinds for most NationStates site actions relevant to tagging (mostly implemented)
+- Single-tap keybinds for most NationStates site actions relevant to tagging
-- WA application storage in a "quiver" (implemented)
+- WA application storage in a "quiver"
-- Latte "plugins" to import WA applications from places like GMail into Latte's quiver (implemented)
+- Latte "plugins" to import WA applications from places like GMail into Latte's quiver
-- Simple keybinds for fast switcher prepping, similar to Reliant (implemented)
+- Simple keybinds for fast switcher prepping, similar to Reliant
-- Simple keybinds for fast tagging of hit regions, similar to Henson (not started)
+- Simple keybinds for fast tagging of hit regions, similar to Henson

 ## Keybinds

 Latte's keybinds are all configurable by going to https://www.nationstates.net/page=blank/latte=settings.
 These are only the defaults, based on Feather keybinds.

-- Refresh (default: A) - reload the page (implemented).
+- Refresh (default: A) - reload the page.
-- Update Auth (default: J) - update the chk and localid values needed to make requests (implemented). if certain actions aren't working for no reason, you probably need to do this.
+- Update Auth (default: J) - update the chk and localid values needed to make requests. if certain actions aren't working for no reason, you probably need to do this.
-- Endorse (default: S) - endorse a nation (implemented).
+- Endorse (default: S) - endorse a nation.
-- Unendorse (default: L) - withdraw endorsement from a nation (implemented).
+- Unendorse (default: L) - withdraw endorsement from a nation.
-- Join WA (default: R) - confirm WA application from either the join_WA page (implemented) or Latte's internal WA application storage, aka "quiver" (implemented), and copy the nation link to clipboard (implemented).
+- Join WA (default: R) - confirm WA application from either the join_WA page or Latte's internal WA application storage, aka "quiver", and copy the nation link to clipboard.
-- Move (default: F) - move to the current region (implemented).
+- Move (default: F) - move to the current region.
-- Move to Jump Point (default: B) - move to the jump point (implemented), which can be configured in the Settings page above.
+- Move to Jump Point (default: B) - move to the jump point, which can be configured in the Settings page above.
-- Apply to WA (default: H) - apply to join the world assembly (implemented).
+- Apply to WA (default: H) - apply to join the world assembly.
-- Resign from WA (default: E) - resign from the world assembly (implemented).
+- Resign from WA (default: E) - resign from the world assembly.
-- Show Current Region (default: Z) - load the current region page (implemented).
+- Show Current Region (default: Z) - load the current region page.
-- Copy Current Nation (default: X) - copy the current nation link to clipboard (implemented).
+- Copy Current Nation (default: X) - copy the current nation link to clipboard.
-- Appoint/Dismiss RO (default: D) - appoint yourself as RO (implemented), rename governor (not implemented), dismiss other ROs (not implemented).
+- Appoint RO (default: D) - appoint yourself as RO.
-- Prep (default: P) - take you to the prep page if not there (implemented), perform prepping actions (implemented).
+- Prep (default: P) - load the prep page if not there, otherwise perform prepping actions (one per keypress).
-- Tag (default: T) - take you to the tag page if not there (implemented), perform tag actions (not implemented).
+- Tag (default: T) - load the tag page if not there, otherwise perform tag actions (one per keypress).

 ## Installing from Releases